Panteleimon Belochub: Early life

-Panteley Fedorovich Belochub was born in May 1892 in a family of Azov Greeks in the village of Stary Krym, Mariupol County, Ekaterinoslav Province, Russian Empire.
-Panteley's father, Fedor Belochub, died of tuberculosis when the child was only one and a half months old.
+Panteley Fyodorovich Belochub was born in May 1892 in a family of Azov Greeks in the village of Stary Krym, Mariupol County, Ekaterinoslav Province, Russian Empire.
+Panteley's father, Fyodor Belochub, died of tuberculosis when the child was only one and a half months old.
 The widowed mother remarried, leaving young Pamteley in the care of his paternal uncle, Themistocles Belochub.
 The boy grew up in a large and relatively affluent family, in the company of seven cousins, who treated him as a brother.

-On May 1, 1913 Panteleimon married Varvara Kior.
+On May 1, 1913, Panteleimon married Varvara Kior.
 In the same year he was conscripted into the Russian Imperial Army.
 On August 1, 1914, Varvara gave birth to Pantaleimon's daughter, Ekaterina.